ArtistYay/Terraform-Bootcamp-Documentation/README.md

 return a / b
 ZeroDivisionError: division by zero
 ```
    > Here is an example of using a codeblock for an error that appears in bash.

 ## Step 2 - Use Github Flavored Markdown Task Lists

 Github extends markdown to have a list where you can check off items.
 Using lists can show that your doing the work and people can see your making an effort making it easier to help you. [<sup>[2]</sup>](#references)

 - [x] Finish step 1 :tada: [<sup>[3]</sup>](#references)
-- [ ] Finish step 2
+- [x] Finish step 2 :tada:
-- [ ] Finish step 3
+- [x] Finish step 3 :tada:

 ## Step 3 - Use Emojis (Optional)